fighting-game-button-challenge (Fighting Game Button Challenge)

 Quick Links

-| Item | Link | |ââ|âââ| | đ Development Status | generated-docs/development-status |
+| Item | Link | |——|——–| | 📊 Development Status | generated-docs/development-status |

 Status

-- Subject to frequent breaking changes.
+- Undergoing frequent breaking changes

-- A fighting game button practice app.
+- A button practice app for fighting games

-- Random challenges are displayed.
+- Random challenges are displayed

 - Features

-- Resident
+- Always-on

-- Being a resident application, itâs ready for use the moment you feel like practicing and input a lever or button, available in 1 frame.
+- Being an always-on application, it’s ready to use the moment you feel like practicing and input a lever or button, available in 1 frame.

-- It only comes to the foreground when thereâs a lever or button input.
+- It only comes to the foreground when there’s a lever or button input.

-- It moves to the background 1 second after input stops, so it doesnât get in the way.
+- It moves to the background 1 second after input ceases, so it won’t get in your way.

-- It automatically moves to the background while playing a fighting game, so it doesnât interfere.
+- It automatically moves to the background while you’re playing a fighting game, so it won’t interfere.

 - Random